The 7 best Reddit lead generation tools in 2026.

 Reddit threads now sit at the top of Google's local results and feed the answers AI assistants give — which makes “who do you recommend?” threads the highest-intent free leads on the internet.
 We compared the tools that find them, on pricing, intent scoring, reply drafting and Reddit ToS safety.

-Selection criteria: live product with verifiable pricing · finds conversations (not just brand mentions) · doesn't put your Reddit account at risk.
+Selection criteria: live product · finds conversations (not just brand mentions) · doesn't put your Reddit account at risk.

 The field, compared.